Commonwealth Games: British Empire and Commonwealth Games (1954–1966)

-British Commonwealth Games
+British Commonwealth Games (1970–1974)

 The 1970 British Commonwealth Games were held in Edinburgh, Scotland.
 This was the first time the name British Commonwealth Games was adopted, the first time metric units rather than imperial units were used in events, the first time the games were held in Scotland and also the first time that HM Queen Elizabeth II attended in her capacity as Head of the Commonwealth.

 The 1974 British Commonwealth Games were held in Christchurch, New Zealand.
 The event was officially named The Friendly Games, and was also the first edition to feature a theme song.
 Following the massacre of Israeli athletes at the 1972 Munich Olympics, the tenth games at Christchurch were the first multi-sport event to place the safety of participants and spectators as its uppermost requirement.
-Security guards surrounded the athlete's village and there was an exceptionally high-profile police presence.
+Security guards surrounded the athletes' village and there was an exceptionally high-profile police presence.
 Only 22 countries succeeded in winning medals from the total haul of 374 medals on offer, but first time winners included Western Samoa, Lesotho and Swaziland (since 2018 named Eswatini).
 The theme song for the 1974 British Commonwealth Games was called "Join Together".

-Commonwealth Games
+Commonwealth Games (1978–1998)

 The 1978 Commonwealth Games were held in Edmonton, Alberta, Canada.
 This event was the first to bear the current day name of the Commonwealth Games, and also marked a new high as almost 1,500 athletes from 46 countries took part.
 They were boycotted by Nigeria in protest against New Zealand's sporting contacts with apartheid-era South Africa, as well as by Uganda in protest at alleged Canadian hostilities toward the government of Idi Amin.